LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-04-ubuntu_debian_install.md

 ---
-title: "Local installation"
+title: "Manual installation"
-excerpt: "Coming Soon"
+excerpt: "How to install Libre Photos manually on Debian-based operating systems."
 last_modified_at: 2021-06-21
 category: 1
 ---

+LibrePhotos can be installed manually on Debian-based operating systems, eliminating the need for Docker Compose.

 ## Compatibility
   - Debian 11
   - Ubuntu 20.04